Andrew-McGee/foam/README.md

 The next version will change this to use browser authentication.

 ## TODO
-Status: 75% operational with some minor functions missing and mild formatting issues.
+Status: 80% operational with some minor functions missing and mild formatting issues.

+Phase 1:
 Finishing core functionality to get a working stable release.

+Phase 2:
+Adjust styling to polish fonts, palette, element position, theme options etc.

+Phase 3:
+Code optimisation, minimisation, minify etc.

 #### _Working_
 - Recent, newest, frequent, favourites and random albums views.